F-Stack/f-stack/dpdk/doc/guides/prog_guide/multi_proc_support.rst

-The EAL also supports an auto-detection mode (set by EAL ``--proc-type=auto`` flag ), whereby an DPDK process is started as a secondary instance if a primary instance is already running.
+The EAL also supports an auto-detection mode (set by EAL ``--proc-type=auto`` flag ), whereby a DPDK process is started as a secondary instance if a primary instance is already running.

 Deployment Models
 -----------------